Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Approach

 \subsection{Integrating Trained Bigram with Syzkaller}

-The Choice Table of Syzkaller, denoted as $CT$, is represented as an $N \times N$ matrix, where $CT[i][j]$, with $i,j \in [0, N)$, specifies the probability of invoking syscall $j$ immediately after syscall $i$, and $N$ denotes the total number of syscalls supported by Syzkaller.
-Each entry $CT[i][j]$ consists of two components: (1) a static value, $CT_{st}[i][j]$, derived from the Syzkaller developers’ knowledge of Linux syscall interfaces and their dependencies, and (2) a dynamic value, $CT_{dyn}[i][j]$, which is periodically updated based on kernel feedback (e.g., newly discovered coverage or crashes attributable to the invocation of $i \rightarrow j$).

-Formally, $CT[i][j]$ = $CT_{st}[i][j]$ + $CT_{dyn}[i][j]$.
-Syzkaller updates $CT_{dyn}$ once sufficient new syscall sequences have been accumulated: specifically, after 33 new sequences when the corpus of collected sequences is smaller than 100, or after 333 sequences otherwise.
+Each entry $CT[i][j]$ is the sum of two components: (1) a static value $CT_{st}[i][j]$, derived from syscall interfaces and their dependencies specified in syscall templates, and (2) a dynamic value $CT_{dyn}[i][j]$, which is periodically updated based on kernel feedback during fuzzing (e.g., newly discovered coverage or crashes attributable to the invocation of $s_i \rightarrow s_j$).
+Specifically, Syzkaller updates $CT_{dyn}$ once every 33 new syscall sequences have been collected during fuzzing if the corpus of collected sequences is smaller than 100; or after every 333 new sequences being collected otherwise.

-Our approach introduces an additional layer of SDR modeling by training two RPMs.
-The first, denoted as $DTN$, is trained once using historic kernel execution data (i.e., the DongTing dataset) following Algorithm~\ref{alg:learningSDR}.
-The second, denoted as $CorpusN$, is periodically updated during fuzzing using ongoing execution data, which enables adaptive refinement of syscall dependency relations at lower computational cost.
+Accordingly, our approach employs two RPMs to learn SDRs from historical and on-the-fly data separately.
+The first, denoted as $DTN$, is trained once using historical kernel execution data (i.e., the DongTing dataset) following Algorithm~\ref{alg:learningSDR}.
+The second, denoted as $CorpusN$, is periodically updated during fuzzing using ongoing execution data.
+Specifically, $CorpusN$ is updated in sync with Syzkaller updating $CT_{dyn}$ to avoid degrading fuzzing efficiency, where all syscall sequences collected since the start of fuzzing are used to update $CorpusN$.

-To integrate these models into the fuzzing workflow, we construct an Augmented Choice Table ($ACT$) by combining $CT$, $DTN$, and $CorpusN$.
-The construction and update procedure is defined as follows: at the start of fuzzing, each entry is initialized as $ACT[i][j] = CT_{st}[i][j]$.
-Subsequently, whenever Syzkaller triggers an update of $CT_{dyn}$ (i.e., upon collection of sufficient new syscall sequences), the corresponding $ACT$ entry is updated as $ACT[i][j]$ = $CT_{st}[i][j]$ + $CT_{dyn}[i][j]$ + $DTN[i][j]$ + $CorpusN[i][j]$. $DTN$ is deliberately excluded from the initialization step to avoid disrupting Syzkaller’s complex startup procedures.
+To integrate these two RPMs into Syzkaller's workflow, an Augmented Choice Table ($ACT$) is constructed to combine $CT$, $DTN$, and $CorpusN$.
+The construction and update procedure of $ACT$ is as follows: at the start of fuzzing, each entry is initialized as $ACT[i][j] = CT_{st}[i][j]$.
+Subsequently, whenever Syzkaller triggers an update of $CT_{dyn}$ upon enough new syscall sequences being collected, the corresponding $ACT$ entry is updated as $ACT[i][j]$ = $CT_{st}[i][j]$ + $CT_{dyn}[i][j]$ + $DTN[i][j]$ + $CorpusN[i][j]$.
+Here, $DTN$ is deliberately excluded from the initialization step to avoid disrupting the complex startup procedures of Syzkaller.

-It shoud be noted that both $DTN$ and $CorpusN$ must undergo Syzkaller’s native transformation procedure—specifically, applying the square root to each entry and multiplying by two—prior to integration into $ACT$.
-This normalization mitigates the risk of excessively large values in either model dominating the seed generation process.
+It should be noted that both $DTN$ and $CorpusN$ must undergo Syzkaller’s native transformation procedure—applying the square root to each entry and multiplying by two--—prior to their integration into $ACT$.
+This normalization prevents excessively large values in either matrix from dominating the seed generation process.